Shwetha-Selma/M2S_Sample/guided_simpleCUDAGraphs_SYCLMigration/README.md

 ﻿# `Simple Cuda Graphs` Sample

-The `SimpleCudaGraphs` sample demonstrates the migration of CUDA Graph explicit API calls to SYCL using Taskflow programming model which manages a task dependency graph.
-This sample is implemented using SYCL* by migrating code from original CUDA source code and offloading computations to a CPU, GPU, or accelerator.
+The `SimpleCudaGraphs` sample demonstrates the migration of CUDA Graph explicit API calls to SYCL using the Taskflow programming model which manages a task dependency graph.
+This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a CPU, GPU, or accelerator.

 | Area                      | Description
 |:---                       |:---